 “Often, bloating can respond well to cutting back on sugar and white refined foods, such as bread or white pasta.
 Probiotics – the good quality type found in the fridge counters of health food shops – are also very helpful.”

-If none of these are your problem, here’s 8 more tips to achieve a flatter tummy in no time:
+Here are 8 more tips to achieve a flatter tummy fast:

 DISCLAIMER: Before starting any diet, you should speak to your doctor.
 You must not rely on the information on this website/newsletter as an alternative to medical advice from your doctor or other professional healthcare provider.